contagon/handbook/handbook/22-providing-for-temporal-needs.md

 * [Spouse and family support groups]
 * [Courses for strengthening marriages and families]

-See also “[Emotional Health]” in 22.13.
+See also “[Emotional Health]” in [22.13].

 Bishops may consult with Family Services staff to better understand a member’s emotional challenges and to identify available resources and services.
 Stake and mission presidents may also consult with Family Services.
 As part of this consultation, Family Services staff may help these leaders evaluate if a member with serious emotional or social challenges may need professional counseling.
 These leaders can request a consultation by contacting their Family Services office or their welfare and self-reliance manager.
-See [31.2.6] for contact information.
+See [31.3.6] for contact information.

 [[AO]] Bishops can refer members who need counseling to a Family Services professional, where available.
-They do this by using a bishop’s order for services (see “[Bishops’ Orders and Referrals]” in LCR).
+They do this by using a bishop’s order for services (see “[Bishops’ Orders and Referrals]” in [LCR]).
 Alternatively, members may seek help from reputable professional counselors in the community.

 Sometimes bishops counsel members who need help to repent of sinful behavior.
 This behavior may include sins related to or caused by addictions.
 In these situations, bishops should refer to the guidelines in [32.8.1] and [32.8.2].

 ## 22.4 Principles for Providing Church Assistance

 With the help of the Lord, members seek to provide for themselves and their families.
-When members need financial assistance, they should turn to the following sources in this order:
+Extended families are encouraged to help as needed.
+When members need additional assistance, they may turn to other sources such as:

-1. Their extended family
-2. Government and community financial resources
+* Government and community resources (see [22.12]).
-3. Church assistance through fast offerings
+* Church assistance through fast offerings or bishops’ orders for food and other basic goods (see [22.3.2]).

-When members need short-term help with food or other basic goods, bishops may use fast offerings to provide assistance (see [22.3.2]).
-Where bishops’ orders are available, bishops generally use those to provide food and other basic goods.

 Church assistance is intended to help members develop independence, not dependence.
 Any assistance given should strengthen members in their efforts to become self-reliant.